jarv-est/jarv-est/README.md

 Welcome, I'm an Astronomer graduate from Pontificia Universidad Catolica de Chile (Santiago), with a Diploma in Data Science and Engineering from Universidad de Chile.
 I'm fluent in Spanish and English, with some past experience in Japanese and Latin.

 I have a very special interest in exoplanet characterization, astrobiology, data science, machine learning and AIs.
+Have done some proyects related to these topics, nothing too big, but it was nice developing them.

 <!---